naufalso/nvd-to-md/README.md

 - `text` – Markdown text with description and references Additional metadata like publication dates, CVSS metrics, and mapped CWE weaknesses with their official names are also included.

+When the dataset is pushed to the Hub the script now also generates a README with the current update date and basic statistics such as the total number of records and the covered publication range.